-- Determination of applications for major developments as a consent authority, or under delegation from the Minister; and - Providing independent expert advice on planning and development matters.
+- Determination of applications for state significant development as a consent authority, or under delegation from the Minister for Planning and Public Spaces; and - · Holding a public hearing, if requested by the Minister.

-The Commission plays an important role in strengthening transparency and independence in the decision-making processes for major development and land use planning in NSW.
-It provides an additional level of scrutiny in the provision of independent expert advice or determination of major development applications, particularly where:
+The Commission plays an important role in strengthening transparency and independence in the decision-making processes for major development and land-use planning in NSW.
+It provides an additional level of scrutiny in the determination of major development applications, particularly where: